ezgigm/cyberdata_capstone/README.md

 # Facial Detection and Recognition for Security Applications
+# NOTE: This Repo and Readme is IN PROGRESS...
 ## Problem

 Facial recognition is challenging and yet a very useful technology if applied well.